stevegt/grid-cli/v2/doc/341-magic.md

 ## Conclusion

 The implementation of byte-by-byte sequence matching for message handling in PromiseGrid presents a flexible and efficient alternative to traditional parsing methods.
 By following these steps and addressing potential challenges, you can create a robust and adaptable message handling system.
 Future updates and enhancements will focus on optimizing performance and extending support for new message types and encoding schemes.

+### Grid Function

+The foundation function of the grid is to complete byte sequences.

+The decentralized Trie structure allows for rapid identification and routing of messages to appropriate handlers based on initial byte sequences.
+A handler is called with an io.Reader that provides the remaining bytes of the incoming message to the handler; the preceeding bytes are provided to the handler in a slice.
+The handler returns a promise containing an io.Reader that provides the next bytes in the sequence.
+The returned io.Reader provides bytes until the sequence is complete, at which point it returns io.EOF.
+The returned bytes are piped to the original caller via the same io.Reader that was returned by the handler.
+XXX do we want the handler to also return a parsed data structure representing the message?